 Raw cat food is what it says, raw.
 Meaning there is no cooking involved.
 All ingredients are prepped and served to your cat raw.

 The raw DIY homemade cat foods diet is generally minimal and free from added fillers.
-The best-known benefit to a raw food diet for your cat is raw food is known to retain essential nutrients that often get removed during the cooking process.
+However, the best-known benefit of a raw food diet for your cat is that raw food retains essential nutrients that often get removed during cooking.

-Cooked cat food, again, is what you would assume: food that has undergone a process of cooking before consumption.
+Cooked cat food is what you would assume: food that has undergone a cooking process before consumption.

 Cooked canned cat foods can be beneficial in their own ways.
 Most commercial cat foods packaged in cans are cooked cat foods.
-Many of these options will contain wheat, rice, soy, and other additives that are not always beneficial to your cat's diet.
-A lot of pet owners choose this food as it is generally the cheaper option.
+Many of these options will contain wheat, rice, soy, and other additives that are only sometimes beneficial to your cat’s diet.
+However, many pet owners choose this food as it is generally cheaper.

-You may be unsure or questioning the best diet to choose for your cat.
-You likely want to make sure the food you've selected is a healthy option.
+You may need clarification or question the best diet for your cat.
+You likely want to ensure the food you’ve selected is healthy.

-Talk to your veterinarian about your options and the implications specific options may have on your cat's health.
+Talk to your veterinarian about your options and the implications specific options may have on your cat’s health.
 It is best to be informed.
 Your vet can provide information that compliments your cat’s medical history and specific needs.
-DIY homemade cat food may be just what your cat needs.
+For example, your cat may need DIY homemade cat food.

 Before we look at three DIY homemade cat food recipes, let's see what cats usually need to sustain a healthy lifestyle and immune system.

-When first tackling the task of DIY homemade cat food, you must consider the needs of the feline diet.
-The most important fact to remember when cooking your own healthy homemade cat food is that cats are essentially carnivores.
-Cats are natural hunters and their bodies rely heavily on the consumption of meats.
+When tackling the DIY homemade cat food task, you must consider the needs of the feline diet.
+The most important fact to remember when cooking healthy homemade cat food is that cats are carnivores.
+Cats are natural hunters, and their bodies rely heavily on meat consumption.

-Cats need a balanced variety of essential components daily to remain healthy and active.
-Before jumping into creating your homemade cat food, you should take into consideration these cat nutritional needs before carrying on:
+Cats need balanced food diets with a variety of essential components daily to remain healthy and active.
+Therefore, before jumping into creating your homemade cat food, you should take into consideration these cats’ nutritional needs before carrying on:

 Minerals

-- Minerals are essential for the well-being of all living mammals.
-Minerals are a necessary dietary component and play a crucial role in:
+Minerals are essential for the well-being of all living mammals.
+Minerals are a necessary dietary component and play a crucial role in the following:

 - nutrient use